cybercomsweden/react-workshop/slides/state1.md

 ## How to use state

-Initialise it via the component constructor
+Initialised via the component constructor

 ```javascript
 class MyComponent extends React.Component {